djb565nau/cs305-module05/README.md

 ***
 # cs305 module

-mini-ELF checker project that will open a binary file and check its validity
+Mini-ELF checker project that will open a binary file and check its validity
 ***
 # License